trip-zip/awesome-from-scratch/README.md

 * I don't like the `maximize` (and consequently `minimize`), `sticky`, or `ontop` buttons.
 I will add some keybindings to handle those if I need, but I can probably get by with just the `floating` and the `close` buttons.
 Let's just set the titlebar_button images to `nil`.
 Technically you could remove the delete the theme options completely OR just comment them out.
 I will set them to nil so it's clear what's happening under the hood, not just relying on silent defaults.
 * I'll try to find some buttons that are a little more like what I'm looking for.
 * Simple colored squares are probably fine for now.
+* We can use the built in `gears.color.recolor_image` on the titlebar buttons, the layout images up on the wibar, and the submenu dropdown.